BoDonkey/tribal-drum-game/Resources & Crafting/basic-processing-methods.md

 - **Seasonal Boundary Zones**: Where two regions meet, allowing cross-seasonal processing
 - **Harmony Pools**: Special locations where all four seasons have equal influence
-- **Spirit-Touched Groves**: Areas where haldi spirits assist in processing
+- **Spirit-Touched Groves**: Areas where veridian spirits assist in processing
 - **Ancient Crafting Sites**: Locations with forgotten techniques and enhanced properties

 ---